kallewesterling/seshat/docs/setup.md

         pip install "django-geojson [field]"
     ```

-7. Restore Seshat database from dump:
+7. Restore Seshat database from dump and add PostGIS extension:
     - Note: you'll need a dump file of the Seshat database, which can be provided by one of the current developers
         ```
         createdb -U postgres <seshat_db_name>

         pg_restore -U postgres -d <seshat_db_name> /path/to/file.dump
         ```
-    - Connect to the new test database to make sure things are in order
+    - Connect to the new database and add PostGIS
         ```
             psql -U postgres -d <seshat_db_name>

+            CREATE EXTENSION postgis;
         ```

 8. Create a config with your database info for Django